-Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps #020050070D and #02000050086D indicate that FEMA-mapped floodplains are located on the fringe of airport property but are not located near current developed areas of the airport footprint.
+Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps #020050070D and #02000050086D indicate that FEMA-mapped floodplains are present on airport property and are associated with Peters Creek.
+A flood hazard permit from the MOA will be required for future airport development involving development within the floodplain boundary.